Infineon/ccm-ota-image-update/README.md

 ### Overview

-The Following repo contains upgrade firmware for CCM IFW56810-00.
+The Following repo contains update firmware for CCM IFW56810-00 Module.

 From the release page, download and unzip the CCM-ota-firmware-update zip archive.